 Seizmik, for example, has a customer base that is 95% male and who regularly plays in the mud, so it was appropriate to use a particular headline for their recently released windshield wiper.

-Brand positioning can manifest itself as a tagline, website messaging, advertising headlines, or multiple other creative assets.
+Brand positioning can manifest itself as a tagline, website messaging, advertising headlines, ranking in search or multiple other creative assets.
 Once it’s developed, the advantages of a robust brand positioning strategy can be a huge benefit for your company.
 It can steer your marketing strategy, help define your customer messaging, boost your competitor strategy, and mold your brand value propositions.
 Your brand positioning leaves a long-lasting impression on your customers and reflects the way they see you in their minds.

 For more information on how our brand marketing agency can help you position your brand for increased revenue, please contact The Marketing Machine at 919.460.7978.